Special Educational Needs & Disabilities

 Involvement of specialists: Occasionally I may suggest the involvement of a specialist, such as: an educational psychologist, speech and language therapist, dyslexia specialist teacher, ADHD and/or autism mentor etc. Please be assured that you will be fully involved at every stage of this process.

-Pastoral support: Our Form Tutors, Heads of Year and SEND department work closely together to ensure that the social and academic needs of your child are met.
+Pastoral support: Our Form Tutors, Heads of Year and SEND department work closely together to ensure that the social and academic needs of each student are met.
 We also have a school counsellor and small team of mental health workers who run drop-in sessions.
 If a student has ongoing/significant mental health needs, it may be possible for them to be referred for a block of weekly counselling sessions.

 3. How will I know how my child is doing?

-An excellent pastoral care system is in place to provide a safety net of support for your child.
+An excellent pastoral care system is in place to provide a safety net of support for students.
 The pastoral team is led by the Deputy Head of Pastoral, the Assistant Heads of Pastoral: Key Stage 3 and Key Stage 4, Head of Sixth Form, Heads of Year and Form Tutors; regular pastoral meetings are also attended by the SENCO and Assistant Head of Inclusion.
 This ensures that we have a joined-up approach to pastoral care.

 We have a Big Sister/Big Brother programme whereby Sixth Formers are attached to the Year 7 and Year 8 forms to support students with things like organisation and finding their way around school etc.